luzfcb/prime-indicator/README.md

 In case the indicator doesn't start because it is missing the python module "appindicator", again, make sure to install missing packages.
 To install all needed dependencies:

-sudo apt-get install nvidia-prime nvidia-331 nvidia-settings python-appindicator
+sudo apt-get install nvidia-prime nvidia-331 nvidia-settings python-appindicator mesa-utils

 How to install